douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * kompari - to compare
 * komparo - comparison
 * kompatema - compassionate
-* kompati - to pity, to have compassion
+* kompati - to pity; to have compassion
 * kompatinda - pitiable
 * kompato - compassion
 * kompetenteco - competency